dhanafresher15/Algorithms/Reversal-algorithm-for-array-rotation/README.md

 # REVERSAL ALGORITHM
-Two pointer technique is a simple and effective technique, which is mostly used for array rotation.
+Reversal algorithm is a simple and effective technique, which is mostly used for array rotation.

 We need to rotate the array for K (**3**)  times :